-The board's size and composition may vary over time to meet the operational and substantive needs of the board, but its ideal size is forty people.
+The board's size and composition may vary over time to meet the operational and substantive needs of the board.
 The total number of members, at any given time, may be calibrated to accommodate case volume and scope.

 1.4.1 Geographic Balance